-One of America's most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio show Alternative Radio—now in its 32th year—and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
-His forthcoming book with Noam Chomsky is Global Discontents: Conversations on the Rising Threats to Democracy.
-He lectures on world affairs, imperialism, capitalism, propaganda, the media, the economic crisis and global rebellions.
+One of America’s most tireless and wide-ranging investigative journalists, David Barsamian has altered the independent media landscape, both with his weekly radio show Alternative Radio—now in its 33rd year—and his books with Noam Chomsky, Eqbal Ahmad, Howard Zinn, Tariq Ali, Richard Wolff, Arundhati Roy and Edward Said.
+His latest books are with Noam Chomsky: Global Discontents: Rising Threats to Democracy and Edward Said: Culture and Resistance.
+He lectures on world affairs, imperialism, capitalism, propaganda, the media and global rebellions.

-David Barsamian is the winner of the Media Education Award, the ACLU's Upton Sinclair Award for independent journalism, and the Cultural Freedom Fellowship from the Lannan Foundation.
+David Barsamian is the winner of the Media Education Award, the ACLU’s Upton Sinclair Award for independent journalism, and the Cultural Freedom Fellowship from the Lannan Foundation.
 The Institute for Alternative Journalism named him one of its Top Ten Media Heroes.
-He is the recipient of the Lifetime Achievement Award from the Rocky Mountain Peace and Justice Center.
-In 2017 the South Asian Network for Secularism and Democracy presented him with their Lifetime Achievement Award.
-He has collaborated with the world-renowned Kronos Quartet in events in New York, London, Vienna and elsewhere.
+He is the recipient of Lifetime Achievement Awards from the Rocky Mountain Peace and Justice Center and the South Asian Network for Secularism and Democracy.
+He has collaborated with the world-renowned Kronos Quartet in events in New York, London, Vienna, San Francisco and elsewhere.

 Barsamian was deported from India due to his work on Kashmir and other revolts.
 He is still barred from traveling to “the world’s largest democracy.”